Table of Contents

 The bottom line is that as humans, we all need support.
 And while not everyone has used a service like TimelyCare, it’s good to know there is professional help available if needed.
 In those times when we deal with a tragedy so horrific that it can spiral us into darkness and depression, it’s encouraging to know there’s another human available for support 24/7/365.

 When colleges use a technology platform like TimelyCare to ensure continuity of care, it creates a campus culture that enables students to access care efficiently — especially during times of prolonged tragedy, when patient volume and visits are higher.
 A fully integrated telehealth or virtual health care solution helps students meet their care needs around the clock and more quickly than traditional care facilities can provide.
-At TimelyCare, our virtual health and well-being platform provides on-demand emotional support, scheduled counseling, and psychiatry (by referral) to support student mental health.
+TimelyCare provides on-demand emotional support, a peer community, scheduled counseling, and psychiatry (by referral) to support student mental health.
 And that means peace of mind for campus administrators, health care professionals, students, and their families.

 Contact us to learn how an integrated healthcare solution with telehealth can support your students’ health, academic success, and personal well-being during times of tragedy.